Nityant17/Cybersec-Stuff/Linux_Luminarium/Pondering_Paths.md

 - Flag Obtained: pwn.college{sq5gPhcSYO1IXoVXMgbA5bk37AU.ddDN1QDLwMTN0czW}

 ## Position yet elsewhere
-- Commands used:
+- Commands used:  `cd path`, `cd ..`, `/path/to/program`
-- Thought Process:
+- Thought Process: Need to run a program "run" so we provide the path to the program, it shows we need to be in "/usr/share/doc/fontconfig" directory so use `cd ..` and `cd path` to go into "/usr/share/doc/fontconfig" and then run the program again.
-- Solution:
+- Solution: Start the challenge, use `cd ..` and `cd path` command to go into "/usr/share/doc/fontconfig" directory, input `/challenge/run` to provide the absolute path to the program "run" and run the program.
-- Flag Obtained:
+- Flag Obtained: pwn.college{4mJoojKB4Gz206TM6miaVQ72bml.dhDN1QDLwMTN0czW}

 ## Implicit relative paths, from /
 - Commands used: